intel/userspace-cni-network-plugin/docker/dpdk-app-centos/README.md

 :
 ```

 **NOTE:** Need to verify this works as designed.
-System currenlty has older
+System currently has older
 version of Docker and haven't been able to verify.
 May need to add an
 additional package or two to the image after the import stage.

 # Docker Image Details
-This Docker Image is downloading DPDK.
-The (version is not important,
+This Docker Image is downloading DPDK (version 19.02, but the version is
-using 19.02) and building it.
+not important) and building it.
 Once built, changing into the DPDK `testpmd`
 directory (${DPDK_DIR}/app/test-pmd) and building it.

 `testpmd` is a sample DPDK application that comes with DPDK.
 Typically,